-4 GENERAL DESCRIPTION OF MONEY LAUNDERING1
+4. GENERAL DESCRIPTION OF MONEY LAUNDERING1

 - 4.1 In principle, money laundering generally involves proceeds of unlawful activities that are related directly or indirectly, to any serious offence, that is processed through transactions, concealments, or other similar means, so that they appear to have originated from a legitimate source. - 4.2 The process of money laundering comprises three stages, during which there may be numerous transactions that could alert a business unit (especially a reporting institution) to the money laundering activities.
-These stages are: - (a) Placement: The physical disposal of proceeds / benefits of unlawful activities by introducing illegal funds (generally in the form of cash) into the financial system; - (b) Layering: The separation of the illicit proceeds/ benefits of unlawful activities from their source by creating layers of financial transactions designed to disguise the audit trail; and - (c) Integration: Placement of laundered funds back into the economy so that they reenter the financial system appearing to be legitimate funds. - 4.3 The Money Laundering Offence
+These stages are: - (a) Placement: The physical disposal of proceeds / benefits of unlawful activities by introducing illegal funds (generally in the form of cash) into the financial system; - (b) Layering: The separation of the illicit proceeds/ benefits of unlawful activities from their source by creating layers of financial transactions designed to disguise the audit trail; and - (c) Integration: Placement of laundered funds back into the economy so that they re-enter the financial system appearing to be legitimate funds.

+4.3 The Money Laundering Offence

-Pursuant to Section 4 of the AMLAFTA, a money laundering offence is committed when a person :
+Pursuant to Section 4 of the AMLAFTA, a money laundering offence is committed when a person:

-- a) engages, directly or indirectly, in a transaction that involves proceeds of an unlawful activity or instrumentalities of an offence; - b) acquires, receives, possesses, disguises, transfers, converts, exchanges, carries, disposes of or uses proceeds of an unlawful activity or instrumentalities of an offence; - c) removes from or brings into Malaysia, proceeds of an unlawful activity or instrumentalities of an offence; or - d) conceals, disguises or impedes the establishment of the true nature, origin, location, movement, disposition, title of, rights with respect to, or ownership of, proceeds of an unlawful activity or instrumentalities of an offence.
+- (a) Engages, directly or indirectly, in a transaction that involves proceeds of an unlawful activity or instrumentalities of an offence; - (b) Acquires, receives, possesses, disguises, transfers, converts, exchanges, carries, disposes of or uses proceeds of an unlawful activity or instrumentalities of an offence; - (c) Removes from or brings into Malaysia, proceeds of an unlawful activity or instrumentalities of an offence; or

-1 Adapted from Guidelines on Prevention of Money Laundering and Terrorism Financing For Capital Market Intermediaries issued by the Securities Commission Malaysia-7 Dec 2016
+1 Adapted from the Guidelines on Prevention of Money Laundering and Terrorism Financing For Capital Market Intermediaries issued by the Securities Commission Malaysia-7 Dec 2016